Institute of Child Protection Studies

 Current competitive grants:

-DP150100864: Involving children in social research: Balancing the risks and benefits.
+ARC Discovery Grant (DP150100864) MESSI: Involving children in social research: Balancing the risks and benefits.
 Investigators: Prof Morag McArthur (ACU), Prof Anne Graham (Southern Cross University), Dr Merle Spriggs (University of Melbourne), Dr Jenny Chalmers (UNSW), Dr Timothy Moore (ACU), Assoc Prof Stephanie Taplin (ACU).
-ARC Discovery Grant.
+2015-17

 Peer reviewed journal articles